top of page

 This figure, lifted with thanks from The Economist, is a nice way to explain it:

-As researchers, our ‘new data’ come from a sample.
-We have done all we can to make that sample as representative of the whole population (of fish or voters) as possible—but it’s still a sample, and still has biases.
-The ‘Prior’ is what we know about these biases: have I sampled fish that predominantly use a specific habitat?
+As researchers, our ‘new data’ comes from a sample.
+We do all we can to make that sample as representative of the whole population (of fish or voters) as possible.
+However, it’s still a sample and still has biases.
+The ‘Prior’ is what we know about these biases.
+Have I sampled fish that predominantly use a specific habitat?
 Or am I polling people in an East-Coast college town that predominantly skews toward one political party?

 So, the next time you’re asked how confident you are in the interpretation of your stable isotope data, remember that it can be every bit as reliable as election polls.
 And if that doesn’t convince you that it’s worth working with an expert, I don’t know what will!